Indicia-Team/support_files/Elasticsearch/README.md

   installed earlier.
 * {{ Working folder path }} - full path to the elasticsearch folder where you have the checked out files.
 When replacing this in the configuration, check that the edits result in valid file paths.
+Ensure that the paths created when you replace this option have backslashes throughout if using Windows.
 * {{ Elasticsearch address }} - the URI that Elasticsearch is installed on
   (possibly localhost:9200 if you followed these instructions to install on a single machine).
 Specify https:// at the start if using the HTTPS